semgrep/semgrep/README.md

 ### Rule examples

 Visit [Rule examples](https://semgrep.dev/docs/writing-rules/rule-ideas/) for use cases and ideas.
+There is also an excellent [interactive tutorial](https://semgrep.dev/learn).

 | Use case                          | Semgrep rule                                                                                                                                                                                                                                                                                                                                           |
 | :-------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |